AISHWARYASN07/choco_house-project/README.md

    . cd chocolate_house

-3.Install the required packages:
+  3.Create a virtual environment:

+     python -m venv venv

+  4.Activate the virtual environment:

+      On Windows:
       bash

+      venv\Scripts\activate

+   5.Install the required packages:

+      bash

       pip install -r requirements.txt

-4. Run the Application by clicking the run on the top right corner
+   6.Running the Application

+      Set the environment variable for Flask:

+      bash

+      export FLASK_APP=app.py
+      (On Windows, use set FLASK_APP=app.py.)

+   7 .Run the application:

+      bash

+      flask run

+  8 .Open your browser and navigate to http://127.0.0.1:5000 to view the application.